-Soon after the news of the teen's escape broke, Lea Leonardo, assistant manager of the gym, told CNN the boy came into the building and begged her to hide him.
+Lea Leonardo, assistant gym manager, said the teen came into the fitness center and begged her to hide him.

 "He was very dirty.
 He looked very young, very skinny and was wearing nothing but men's oversized boxers," Leonardo told CNN's Nancy Grace.
 "He was terrified."